Research

 Current Projects

-Interested undergraduate students* are encouraged to read through the descriptions below, and reach out to the lab Research Coordinator, Kiran Kaur, at empowerlabU@gmail.com, for any questions.
+Interested undergraduate students* are encouraged to read through the descriptions below and contact the TCT Research Coordinator at empowerlabU@gmail.com with any questions.

-*Dr. Asnaani will unfortunately not be accepting any incoming graduate students applying to the 2023-2024 application cycle and the TCT lab does not have any current openings for full-time post-baccalaureate research assistants.
+*Dr. Asnaani will unfortunately not be accepting incoming graduate students for the 2025-2026 enrollment year, and the TCT lab does not have any current openings for full-time post-baccalaureate research assistants.

 Community-based mental health initiatives